 The project milestones: planning objectives and results

-Milestone or project milestone is the management tool used to define a specific point in the project planning.
+Milestones or project milestones are management tools used to define a specific point in the project planning.

 The points define, in fact, the beginning and the end of work and mark the end of an important phase of the work.

-Milestones can be used to symbolize all started and finished stuff.
+Milestones in project management can be used to symbolize all started and finished stuff.

 If a milestone focuses on the main points of project progress, it becomes useful as a planning tool.